-The collection is open to researchers and tours upon appointment.
+The collection is open to researchers upon appointment.
 Please contact the Desert Laboratory (firstname.lastname@example.org) for all inquiries.

 Agenbroad, L.D., and Mead, J.I., 1994, Documented Quaternary climate change on the Colorado Plateau: 40,000 yr B.P.-present, in Waugh, W.J., ed., Proceedings of the Workshop, Climate Change in the Four Corners and Adjacent Regions: Implications for Environmental Restoration and Land-Use Planning, September 12-14, 1994, Mesa State College, Grand Junction, Colorado, p.
 3-8.

 Allen, C.D., Betancourt, J., and Swetnam, T.W., Landscape changes in the southwestern United States: Techniques, long-term data sets, and trends: United States Geological Survey, Retrieved April 22, 2007, from https://biology.usgs.gov/luhna/chap9.html.